Posted on Leave a comment

 Step 1:

-Put your shoes on and tie them as usual until you reach the last top holes that are in use for the “Heel Lock”.
+Start by putting on your shoes and lacing them as you normally would, but stop just before the last top holes used for the “Heel Lock”.

 Step 2:

-Now you should make a loop on each side, by pulling the lace and inserting it into the top eyelet on the same side.
+Create a loop on each side by threading the lace through the top eyelet on the same side.
+This forms the basis of the Runner’s Loop.

 Step 3:

-Now, you should cross the lace through the loop on the opposite side of the shoe.
+Next, cross the laces and insert each lace into the loop on the opposite side of the shoe.

 Step 4: